I don’t talk about it much, if at all. But I have anime fans and people ask me about “anime copyright law” a lot.

 And anyone who shares and uses anime content online.

-It even applies to you as an anime fan if you share images on social media or forums.
+It even applies to you as an anime fan if you share images on

 So… let’s get it cracking.